 Hokkaido Shinwa Equipment (http://hokkaido-shinwa.com/)

 Hokkaido Shinwa Equipment, based in Sapporo, offer handsets for around 7,000yen per pair per week (high power digital kan-i).
 Delivery to an address in Niseko, for example, would be an extra 800yen or so each way.
-On the phone, they said they’d prefer to be contacted in Japanese, but may be able to provide service via email.
-To guarantee a quick response, you’d be better working with them in Japanese.
+On the phone, they said they’d prefer to be contacted in Japanese.
+See the comments section below (this comment) for evidence that they can be contacted via email in Japanese (use Google Translate or DeepL for translating).

 Daisho Tsushinki Service (http://www.daishotsushin.co.jp/)